Invasive and Non-Invasive Neural Decoding of Motor Performance in Parkinson's Disease for Personalized Deep Brain Stimulation: Methods

 Multiple blocks of the CopyDraw task~\cite{Castano2019} were performed with DBS (ON) and without DBS (OFF).
 Participants used a stylus and a tablet to copy a target trace displayed on a screen (Figure~\ref{fig:copydraw_to_marker} A).
 The participants were instructed to copy ``as quickly and as accurately as possible'', within a fixed time window of 6-10.5\,s (adjusted to the participants' capabilities).
 Each block consisted of 12 trials, separated by self-paced breaks.
 Details on the total number of trials conducted and the trial lengths can be found in the appendix Figure~\ref{fig:apx_trial_counts}.

 \textbf{Cortical recordings} -- Electrophysiological signals were recorded from the cortex, using non-invasive high-density EEG and/or a four-channel transient epidural ECoG strip (Ad-Tech Medical Instrument Corporation, Oak Creek, USA) over the left hemisphere.
-EcoG strip electrodes were positioned during the surgical procedure of DBS electrode positioning.
-The angle of approach was defined naturally by the position of the burr hole, which was planned in such a way, that it allowed for a safe trajectory to the STN, typically from the medial frontal gyrus.
+ECoG strip electrodes were positioned during the surgical procedure of DBS electrode positioning.
+The angle of approach was defined naturally by the position of the burr hole, which was planned in such a way that it allowed for a safe trajectory to the STN, typically from the medial frontal gyrus.
 Placement was performed on the dominant hemisphere (left side) only (thus unilateral).
-Using the stereotactic frame and with help of the “hand knob” sign~\cite{Yousry1997} the epidural path of the strip electrode was triangulated.
+Using the stereotactic frame and with the help of the “hand knob” sign~\cite{Yousry1997} the epidural path of the strip electrode was triangulated.
 The burr hole was epidurally extended like a trench for 1--2\,cm in the direction of the primary motor cortex (M1).
-The dura was dissected away from the bone and the strip electrode inserted and advanced towards M1.
+The dura was dissected away from the bone and the strip electrode was inserted and advanced towards M1.
 The electrode positions are visualized in Figure~\ref{fig:apx_dbs_leads_and_ecog}.
-At UFMC, EEG was recorded using BrainAmp DC amplifiers (Brain Products GmbH, Gilching, Germany), while ECoG was recorded via the Neuro Omega\textsuperscript{\texttrademark}.
-At MUMC, EEG was recorded using the Neuro Omega\textsuperscript{\texttrademark}.
-Details about the recording modalities are provided in the appendix \ref{apx:recording_modalities}.
+At UFMC, EEG was recorded using BrainAmp DC amplifiers (Brain Products GmbH, Gilching, Germany) at different sampling rates between 1-5~kHz (fixed for each session), while ECoG was recorded via the Neuro Omega\textsuperscript{\texttrademark} at 22~kHz sampling rate using hardware filters between 0.07\,Hz and 10\,kHz.
+At MUMC, EEG was recorded using the Neuro Omega\textsuperscript{\texttrademark} (Alpha Omega Engineering, Nof HaGalil, Israel) at a sampling rate of 22\,kHz using hardware filters between 0.07~Hz and 10~kHz.